SciBorgs/SciGuides/docs/projects/basic-subsystems/DifferentialDrive.md

 *Side note: calling these values speed is actually a misnomer, since they specify both speed and direction, but using the terms interchangeably is pretty standard practice in this context.*

-We will be using the `set` method of the `CANSparkMax` class, which takes a number between -1 and 1, where 1 is full speed forwards, 0 is no speed, and -1 is full speed backwards.
+We will be using the `set` method of the `SparkMax` class, which takes a number between -1 and 1, where 1 is full speed forwards, 0 is no speed, and -1 is full speed backwards.
 So we're actually giving percentages of our max speed, not the speed itself.

 ```java
   private void drive(double leftSpeed, double rightSpeed) {